We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 How Does CBN Differ from CBD?

-Many believe CBN is particularly helpful for insomnia and other sleep issues.
-That’s because of the observation that aged cannabis, which is high in CBN from the breakdown of THCa, seems to work especially well as a sleep aid (7).
+There’s a widespread belief stemming from the cannabis community that CBN is helpful for sleep.
+It’s all thanks to the observation that aged cannabis, which is high in CBN from the breakdown of THC, seems to work especially well as a sleep aid (7).

 But as noted by esteemed cannabis researcher Dr. Ethan Russo, CBN doesn’t have sedating properties of its own.
 Instead, it may be the higher levels of sedating oxygenated terpenes that make aged cannabis such a potent sleep inducer.